matheusfrancisco/playground.rust.studies/README.md

 # Rust codes to learning the language

-this is a playground repo, none of this codes as a utility it just to understand the language concepts
+This is a playground repo, none of this codes as a utility it just to understand the language concepts